 - 19 The project leader/refuge manager is responsible for the safe and efficient - 20 implementation of fire management activities within their unit, including - 21 cooperative activities with other agencies or landowners, in accordance with - 22 delegations of authorities.
-The project leader/refuge manager, or principal - 23 acting, will meet required elements outlined in the Management Performance - 24 Requirements for Fire Operations table below. - 25 If an AADM is absent during an incident, the refuge supervisor and RFMC - will assess of the acting AADM's capabilities and provide appropriate - additional support.
+The project leader/refuge manager, or principal - 23 acting, will meet required elements outlined in the Management Performance - 24 Requirements for Fire Operations table below. - 25 If an agency administrator is absent during an incident, the refuge - supervisor and RFMC will make an assessment of the acting agency - 27 administrator's capabilities and provide appropriate additional support.